friendtech33-DAO/ft33-docs/docs/contracts-old/interactions.md

 ---
 # Interactions

-Olympus has numerous contracts that work together to provide the required functions of the currency: staking, bonds, tokens, treasury allocation.
+friendtech33 has numerous contracts that work together to provide the required functions of the currency: staking, bonds, tokens, treasury allocation.

 The diagram below illustrates the interactions between each contract on Ethereum mainnet.